 Also, update your WordPress as well as any theme or plugin which you think can be causing issues.
 Check their documentation and visit their support forums to report such issues so they can develop a patch.

-Malicious code is injected into WordPress through any infected theme, outdated plugin or script.
-This code can extract data from your site as well as insert malicious content which might go unnoticed due to its discreet nature.
+Malicious code is injected into WordPress through an infected theme, outdated plugin or script.
+This code can extract data from your site as well as insert malicious content that might go unnoticed due to its discreet nature.

 How to prevent, and fix Malware

-Usually, malware makes its way through infected plugins and null themes.
-It is recommended to download themes only from trusted resources which is free from malicious content.
+Usually, the malware makes its way through infected plugins and null themes.
+It is recommended to download themes only from trusted resources that are free from malicious content.

 Security plugins like Succuri or WordFence can be used to run a full scan and fix malware.
-In the worst case scenario consult with WordPress expert.
+In the worst-case scenario consult with a WordPress expert.